FWD Group: 2010s

+2020s

 In March 2020, Prudential acquired a bancassurance partnership in Thailand from FWD Group for $753 million.
-The following month, FWD Vietnam Life became the largest life insurer in Vietnam by charter capital.
-In April 2020 FWD Group launched a Covid-19 Charity Drive.
+The same month, FWD Vietnam Life became the largest life insurer in Vietnam by charter capital.
 In June 2020, FWD Group purchased a minority stake in the life insurance arm of PT Bank Rakyat Indonesia (BRI), PT Asuransi BRI Life, for a reported $300 million.
 By September 2020, press reported that FWD Group was considering an initial public offering in Hong Kong.
-That month, FWD Insurance purchased a stake in IPP Financial Advisers.
-In 2020, FWD Group had $50.9 billion in assets under management and 7.5 million customers, with 6,200 employees in Asia.
-In 2021, FWD Group's Value of New Business reached US$686 million.
-FWD Group's segmental adjusted operating profit before tax was US$205 million in 2021, representing a 64% increase over the prior year period and more than quadrupled compared to 2019.
-In 2021, FWD Group had 6,100 employees and $62.6 billion in assets under management, as well as 9.8 million customers.
-On February 28, 2022, FWD filed for a Hong Kong IPO and announced that it has raised more than US$1.6 billion in two private placement rounds since December 2021.
+That month, the company purchased a stake in IPP Financial Advisers.
+As of 2020, FWD Group had $50.9 billion in assets under management and 7.5 million customers.
+By 2021, the company managed approximately US$63 billion in assets and had 6,100 employees in Asia.

+In 2022, the company's Value of New Business reached US$823 million, up 29% compared to 2021, and its segmental adjusted operating profit before tax was US$334 million, representing an 83% increase over the previous year.

+In 2023, the company entered the Malaysian life insurance market through an investment in Gibraltar BSN Life Berhad, which was renamed FWD Insurance Berhad.
+Alongside other investors, FWD Group acquired a stake from The Prudential Insurance Company of America, a wholly owned subsidiary of the US-based, NYSE-listed Prudential Financial, Inc. (PFI).
+On March 13, 2023, FWD refiled its Main Board listing application for its Hong Kong IPO, with total private placement amounting to US$1.825 billion since December 2021.
+In May of the same year, the company appointed Sid Sankaran as a managing director and its chief financial officer (CFO).
+In August, FWD Group received investment-grade credit ratings from Fitch Ratings and Moody's.
+Fitch assigned FWD Group a long-term Issuer Default Rating (IDR) of “BBB+” with a stable outlook; Moody's assigned a Baa2 issuer rating to FWD Group with a positive outlook.

+In March 2024, FWD completed an additional investment for a 21% stake in FWD Takaful Berhad, making it the majority shareholder with a 70% holding.
+In May of the same year, the company launched a new health business, FWD HealthyMe, and appointed Dr. Sarah Salvilla as Chief Health Officer.

+For the year 2024, the company reported a net profit after tax of US$24 million, with operating profit after tax rising 29% from last year to US$463 million.